Resilient Distributed Vector Consensus Using Centerpoints: Resilient Vector Consensus Using Centerpoint

-\begin{fact}\cite{matouvsek2002lectures} Every centerpoint of $S$ lies in the intersection of all convex sets that contain more than $\frac{nd}{d+1}$ points from $S$. \end{fact} To see why {the fact} is true, imagine a convex set $C$ that does not contain a centerpoint $p$.
+\emph{Proof:} For the proof of this statement, we observe that every centerpoint of a given set of $N_i$ points lies in the intersection of all convex sets that contain more than $\frac{N_id}{d+1}$ points \cite{matouvsek2002lectures}.
+To see this, imagine a convex set $C$ that does not contain a centerpoint $p$.
 Since $C$ is convex and $p$ is an outside point, there exists a hyperplane $H$ that separates $C$ from $p$.
-The hyperplane $H$ defines two halfspaces of $\mathbb{R}^d$: one halfspace contains $p$ and the other contains $C$.
-The halfspace that contains $C$ contains more than $\frac{nd}{d+1}$ points of $S$.
-Therefore, the halfspace that contains $p$ must contain less than $\frac{n}{d+1}$ of the points from $S$ which is a contradiction because $p$ is a centerpoint.
-It implies that every convex set that contains more than $\frac{n d}{d+1}$ must contain every centerpoint.
-Thus all centerpoints lie in the intersection of such convex sets.
+The hyperplane $H$ defines two halfspaces of $\mathbb{R}^d$: one halfspace contains $p$, and the other contains $C$.
+The halfspace that contains $C$ contains more than $\frac{N_id}{d+1}$ of the given points.
+Therefore, the halfspace that contains $p$ must contain less than $\frac{N_i}{d+1}$ of the given points, which is a contradiction because $p$ is a centerpoint.
+It implies that every convex set containing more than $\frac{N_id}{d+1}$ points must contain every centerpoint.
+Thus, all centerpoints lie in the intersection of such convex sets.

-Now an $\left(\frac{n}{d+1}-1\right)$-safe point lies in the interior of convex hull of normal nodes when there are at most $\frac{n}{d+1}-1$ adversarial nodes.
-As there are more than $\frac{nd}{d+1}$ normal nodes, an interior centerpoint lies in the relative interior of convex hull of normal nodes by Fact~\ref{fact:center_equi}.
-Therefore, every interior centerpoint is a safe point.
+Now, we consider a agent $i$ having $N_i$ agents in its neighborhood.
+An $\left(\frac{N_i-1}{d+1}\right)$-safe point lies in the interior of convex hull of points corresponding to normal agents when there are at most $\frac{N_i-1}{d+1}$ adversarial agents in the neighborhood of agent $i$.
+As there are more than $\frac{N_id}{d+1}$ normal neighbors of $i$, an interior centerpoint lies in the relative interior of convex hull of normal agents' points.
+Therefore, every interior centerpoint is an $F_i$-safe point.

-On the other hand, when there are $\frac{n}{d+1}-1$ adversarial nodes whose identity is unknown, a safe point must lie in the interior of an arbitrary convex set {$X$} that contains more than $\frac{nd}{d+1}$ nodes. {Because otherwise an adversary can choose all points in $X$ to be normal and all remaining nodes to be adversarial to leave a chosen point \emph{unsafe}.} It follows that every safe point must lie in the interior of intersection of convex sets that contain more than $\frac{nd}{d+1}$ nodes.
-Thus every safe point must be an interior centerpoint. \end{proof}
+On the other hand, if there are $\frac{N_i-1}{d+1}$ points corresponding to adversarial agents (whose identities are unknown) in the neighborhood of $i$; then an $F_i$-safe point, where $F_i=\frac{N_i-1}{d+1}$, must lie in the interior of an arbitrary convex set {$X$} containing more than $\frac{N_id}{d+1}$ points.{This is true because otherwise an adversary can choose all agents corresponding to points in $X$ to be normal and all remaining agents to be adversarial to leave a chosen point `unsafe'.} It follows that every $F_i$-safe point must lie in the interior of the intersection of convex sets that contain more than $\frac{N_id}{d+1}$ points.
+Thus, every $F_i$-safe point must be an interior centerpoint. $ $

-Theorem~\ref{thm:safe_center} provides a complete characterization of a safe point in the presence of $n_f$ adversarial nodes.
-Here, we would also like to note that $n_f = \frac{1}{d+1}-1$ is the best possible fraction, that is, there exist general node positions where allowing more adversary nodes would mean that there is no safe point at all.